andrewhamon/pcmd/README.md

    you can monitor the progress of a lengthy set-up.

 ## Compatibility and dependencies
-`pcmd` is cross-compiled to many targets, but has only been tested on macOS and Linux (Ubuntu).
-Additionally, `pcmd` requires `tail` and, depending on configuration, `ssh` to be available.
-These are extremely common.
+`pcmd` is cross-compiled to [many targets](https://github.com/andrewhamon/pcmd/releases/latest), but has only been tested on macOS and Linux (Ubuntu 18.04).
+Additionally, `pcmd` requires the `tail` and, depending on configuration, `ssh` commands to be available.
+These are likely already installed on your system.

-## Install
+## Installation

 ### Pre-compiled binaries
 `pcmd` is available for download from the [releases